 Source: Indegene, 2022

-Statistical models use data from benchmarking studies and customer experience surveys to predict changes in customer behavior and factor them in to the models to adjust channel impact scores.
+Statistical models use data from benchmarking studies and customer experience surveys to predict changes in customer behavior and factor them into the models to adjust channel impact scores.
 For example, in-person meeting and events will have a reduced impact score now compared with pre-Covid-19 times due to a change in HCP behavior during the pandemic.
 Similarly, the impact of digital channels and virtual meetings will continue to be higher in the post-pandemic era.

 Figure 7.
 Channel Impact Score Adapts to Changing HCP Preferences